turboMaCk/Babylon-Grid/README.md

 Simple component that allow you quickly generate Babylon Grid's css for your custom grid scheme using Sass (Scss syntax).

-* Open sass/_uniformgrid.generator.scss
+* Open `sass/_uniformgrid.generator.scss`
 * Edit `$scheme` variable => each value is number of columns in each scheme
 * Use Sass `@import 'uniformgrid.generator' or compilate SCSS straight to CSS

 ## Optimalization

 It's important to load all images before initializing plugin (images sizes have effect on article height).
 To prevent page skiping from default layout to Babylon's you can set container element to `visibility: hidden;` in your CSS.
-Plugin itself test if container element is hidden a set it to visible right after whole layout is set.
+Plugin itself test if container element is hidden a set it to visible right after whole layout is ternatively you can init plugin on page load and then force redrawing on instace via event.
+See

+**Alternatively you can init plugin on page load and then force redrawing on instace via event.
+See above Force redraw grid.**

+## TODO

+* [ ] Add bower support
+* [ ] Separate `source` adn `distributions/builds`
+* [ ] Automate tasks with `grunt`, `gulp` or `brokoli`

 ## Licence
 MIT